-Spain v Portugal
+Spain and Portugal draw for fifth time in row

 Booking

-João Moutinho (Portugal) is shown the yellow card for a bad foul.
+Matheus Nunes (Portugal) is shown the yellow card for a bad foul.

 Post update

-André Silva (Portugal) wins a free kick on the left wing.
+Dani Olmo (Spain) wins a free kick on the left wing.

-Pablo Sarabia (Spain) is shown the yellow card for a bad foul.